tensorflow/tensorflow/g3doc/LangRef.md

 branch-use-list ::= `(` ssa-use-list `:` type-list-no-parens `)`
 ```

-The `br` terminator statement represents an unconditional jump to a target basic
+The `br` terminator statement represents an unconditional jump to a target
 block.
 The count and types of operands to the branch must align with the
-arguments in the target basic block.
+arguments in the target block.

 The MLIR branch instruction is not allowed to target the entry block for a
 function.